klmnden/azure-docs.tr-tr/articles/cosmos-db/set-throughput.md

 // Set the throughput to the new value, for example 12,000 request units per second offer = new OfferV2(offer, 12000);

-//Now persist these changes to the database by replacing the original resource await client.ReplaceOfferAsync(offer);
+// Now persist these changes to the collection by replacing the original offer resource await client.ReplaceOfferAsync(offer);
 ```